bittremieux/ANN-SoLo/README.md

 Running ANN-SoLo
 ----------------

+See the [wiki](https://github.com/bittremieux/ANN-SoLo/wiki) for detailed instructions on how to install and run ANN-SoLo.

 ANN-SoLo requires Python 3.6 or higher.
-The GPU-powered version of ANN-SoLo can be used on Linux systems with an Nvidia CUDA-enabled GPU device, while the CPU-only version supports both the Linux and OSX platforms.
+The GPU-powered version of ANN-SoLo can be used on Linux systems with an NVIDIA CUDA-enabled GPU device, while the CPU-only version supports both the Linux and OSX platforms.
 Please refer to the Faiss installation instructions linked below for more information on OS and GPU support.

 ### Installation requirements